The Deligne-Mumford operad as a trivialization of the circle action: Proof of the main theorem

 be the map (now of $\fS$--graded spaces, not operads) which assigns to a nodal surface with boundary the surface with marked points obtained by gluing a copy of $\overline{\D}$ at each input and a copy of $\D$ at the output, and marking all images of $0\in \overline{\D}$, respectively $\D$.
 See Figure~\ref{fig:cap}.

 Then it is clear that

 On the other hand, consider the maps

-defined by gluing $A_\alpha$ at every input and output of a framed nodal surface.
-This defines a homotopy equal to the identity map at $\alpha = 0$ and equal to $Fr\circ \t{cap}$ at $\alpha = +\infty$, which proves the homotopy retract property. \end{proof}
+defined by gluing the standard annulus $A_\alpha$ at every input and output of a framed nodal surface.
+This defines a homotopy equal to the identity map at $\alpha = 0$ and equal to $\funnel\circ \t{\bf cap}$ at $\alpha = +\infty$, which proves the homotopy retract property. \end{proof}

-The following result will complete the proof of our main theorem. \begin{lemma} There is a homotopy equivalence of operads
+The following result will complete the proof of our main theorem. \begin{proposition} There is a weak equivalence of operads